jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

           - int(sleep_time.split(':')[0])
         )

   YES!
-I am green!
+It does, the terminal shows green!
 The ``duration`` function can calculate the duration between any given random sleep and wake hours in a day.
 What a beautiful life!

-* I can rewrite the solution I have in a way that tries to explain the process to someone who does not know how to :doc:`index a list </data_structures/lists/lists>`, use int_ or `str.split`_
+* I rewrite the solution as a series of steps

   .. code-block:: python